Red lotus (Nymphaea pubescens)

 • Temporary changes in heart rate or blood pressure

 Everyone reacts differently to herbal compounds.
-Start with small quantities to assess your personal tolerance.
-Pay close attention to how your body responds during the first few sessions.
+Start with small quantities to assess your tolerance.
+Pay attention to how your body responds during the first few sessions.

-Symptoms typically appear within 30 minutes of consumption and may last several hours.
-Most mild effects subside naturally as your body processes the herb.
+Effects typically appear within 30 minutes and may last several hours.
+Most mild symptoms subside naturally.
 Stay hydrated and rest if needed.

-• People with existing liver or kidney conditions
+• Living with liver, kidney, or cardiovascular conditions

-• Those allergic to water lilies or related aquatic plants
+• Allergic to water lilies or related aquatic plants

 Interaction Warnings